Home 9 Sheet Metal Fabrication 9 Laser Cutting PEEK: Precision, Advantages, and Applications

 4. Resistance Attributes

 It’s resistant to both organic and aqueous environments.
 This means PEEK components don’t degrade easily when exposed to most chemicals.
-Also, PEEK can resist gamma and UV radiation, which is crucial for space and certain medical applications.
+Also, PEEK can resist gamma and UV radiation, which is crucial for space and specific medical applications.

 5. Biocompatibility: Due to its inert nature, PEEK is biocompatible.
 It’s often used in medical implants as it doesn’t cause adverse reactions in the human body.
 Furthermore, it has excellent electrical insulating properties, even at high frequencies, making it valuable in electronic applications.